dariober/cnv_facets/README.md

 Option 2: Pileup input
 ----------------------

+This pileup file is generated by `cnv_facets.R` when run with bam input as in option 1.
+If you need to explore different parameter values for CNV detection, using a pre-made pileup file can save considerable computing time.

+Internally, `cnv_facets.R` uses `snp-pileup`, a program installed together with the *cnv_facets* package.

-* A pileup file, comma separated, of read counts for the reference and alternate allele at polymorphic SNPs.
+The pileup is a comma separated file of read counts for the reference and alternate allele at polymorphic SNPs.
 This file must have the following columns (order of columns is not important, additional columns are ignored):

  * *Chromosome* Chromosome of the SNP